 2. Check The Inputs

-Inputs are the next big culprits that are more likely to cause loss of signal in your audio setup.
+Inputs are the next big culprits that are more likely to cause a loss of signal in your audio setup.

 For instance, if your amp is working properly but the subwoofer cannot produce any sound, there could be a problem with the input.
 Here is a guide on how to connect a sub to an amplifier.

 First, check and ensure that the input cables are tightly plugged in.
 Check the head units too.
-Also, ensure that loose cables are correctly fixed.
+Also, ensure that any loose cables are correctly fixed.

 3. Check The Wiring